-Higher education in the arts is integrated in the government funded university and university college system.
-It is free of charge and students’ grants and loans are provided by the government.
+Higher education in the arts is integrated in the government funded system of university and university college education.
+It is free of charge, and students’ grants and loans are provided by the government.
 Artistic education programmes are offered at several of the country’s universities and university colleges.
-These are typically organised as separate departments, often included in the faculties of humanities, but at the University of Gothenburg as a separate faculty.
-Most of the larger teachers’ colleges educate arts and crafts teachers for the general education system.
-Design and media related education is represented in most universities and university colleges and has expanded considerably in the past decade.
+These are typically organized as separate departments, often included in the faculties of humanities, but e.g. at the University of Gothenburg and Lund University, as a separate faculty.
+Most of the universities and university colleges that offer teacher training, educate arts and crafts teachers for the school system.
+Design and media related education is represented in most universities and university colleges, and has expanded considerably in the last two decades.
 Courses in creative writing are established at a few universities.
 A few universities also provide doctoral post-graduate education in the fine arts, and the Swedish Research Council offers grants specifically for projects in artistic research.